nikipore/luftmensch/content/blog/2014-01-24-couple-service-to-usb-device.markdown

 <div data-gist-id="8608886" data-gist-file="squeezelite.2.plist"></div>

-Now, load the service again and use `ps -A` and convince yourself that `squeezelite` is only running when the USB device is connected.
+Now, load the service again and use `ps -A` to convince yourself that `squeezelite` is only running when the USB device is connected.
 If you wish to load the service at boot time, you have to link the service definition as follows:

 ``` sh
 $ ln -s '/Library/Application Support/squeezelite/squeezelite.2.plist' /Library/LaunchDaemons